indigo423/opennms.org/user/pages/05.blog/2018-11-02-notify-signal/item.md

 #### Troubleshooting

-If you have issues getting the integration running, *Notifd* is the main component which drives the bits and pieces and writes log files to `${OPENNMS_HOME/logs/notfid`.
+If you have issues getting the integration running, *Notifd* is the main component which drives the bits and pieces and writes log files to `${OPENNMS_HOME/logs/notfid.log`.
-In case you need a more verbose output you can increase the log level in `${OPENNMS_HOME/etc/log4j2.xml` by setting it from `WARN` to `DEBUG`.
+In case you need a more verbose output you can increase the log level value in `${OPENNMS_HOME/etc/log4j2.xml` by changing the `value` from `WARN` to `DEBUG` in the line below.
 The changes will be picked up automatically and you don't need a restart.

 ```xml